Get Involved Groups (GIG)

 Looking to get involved further?

-GIGA is the formal branch of our Get Involved work — designed for disabled people who want to take part in focused consultation work with Brighton & Hove City Council.
+This is the formal branch of our Get Involved work — designed for disabled people who want to take part in focused consultation work with Brighton & Hove City Council.

-Meetings are structured and take place every six weeks, usually online.
+Meetings are structured and take place usually every six weeks, online.
 Each one is shaped around a particular topic or service area, with Brighton & Hove City Council staff attending to hear your views and work through issues together.

 This is a brilliant opportunity to influence local policy in a more formal, ongoing way.